Nonmatriculated Students

 • Total Subsidized and Unsubsidized Eligibility: $8,625

-For prepatory coursework requried for enrollment in a graduate program (ex: CST's Post-Bacc Programs):
+For prepatory coursework required for enrollment in a graduate program (ex: CST's Post-Bacc Programs):

 • Maximum Subsidized: $5,500